 All the patients' tooth sites did not display any clinical signs of deterioration after a three-month period.
-It proved to be uneventful healing, without any pain or any other discomfort in either of the treatment modalities.
+It proved to be uneventful healing, without any pain or any other discomfort in both treatment modalities.
 The only discomfort was experienced by three patients, due to repeated blood collection after failing to find an appropriate blood vessel.
-During the therapy, one patient no longer participated in the study since she got pregnant, and another one left the country.
-The remaining 24 subjects, i.e. 10 men and 14 women, finished the treatment protocol.
-The mean age was $37.29 \pm 10.23$ years, ranging 22-64 years.
+During the therapy, one patient no longer participated in the study since she got pregnant, and the other one left the country.
+The remaining 24 subjects, i.e. 10 men and 14 women, finished the whole treatment protocol.
+The mean age was 37.29 ± 10.23 , ranging from 22 to 64 years.